fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 .. warning:: You might need to backup also letsencrypt certificates.
              See `Letsencrypt renewal limits`_.

-.. warning:: You should terminate existing resalloc resources.
+.. warning:: backend - You should terminate existing resalloc resources.
              See `Terminate resalloc resources`_.